stevana/stateful-pbt-with-fakes/README-unprocessed.md

 #### Example: jug puzzle from Die Hard 3

-In the movie Die Hard 3 there's an [scene](https://www.youtube.com/watch?v=BVtQNK_ZUJg) where Bruce Willis and Samuel L. Jackson have to solve a puzzle in order to stop a bomb from going off.
+In the movie Die Hard 3 there's a [scene](https://www.youtube.com/watch?v=BVtQNK_ZUJg) where Bruce Willis and Samuel L. Jackson have to solve a puzzle in order to stop a bomb from going off.
 The puzzle is: given a 3L and a 5L jug, how can you measure exactly 4L?